 - 307.03.
-Culverts under all roadways shall be a minimum of 18 inches in diameter or the size necessary to take care of the design volume of water.
-Culverts under approach roads or driveways shall have a minimum diameter of 12 inches, a minimum length of 40 feet (or as directed by the Highway District), and shall meet the requirements of 307.02. - 307.04.
+Culverts under all roadways shall be a minimum of 18 inches in diameter until a length of 70-feet is reached.
+All culverts over 70-feet in length shall be 24-inches or more in diameter as required to accommodate the design flow.
+Culverts under driveway approaches shall have a minimum diameter of 12 inches and a minimum length of 40 feet (or as directed by the Highway District), meeting the requirements of 307.02. - 307.04.
 All necessary drainage easements for maintenance of drainage paths and structures shall be shown and recorded on the plat as a part of the approved plat.
 Drainage easements necessary for draining stormwater across private property shall be shown on the plat with language requiring the underlying property owner to maintain said easement in a manner that will not impede or change the water velocity. - 307.05.
 Disruption of natural drainage ditches and subsequent use of the roadway ditch to convey the natural drainage will not be acceptable. - 307.06.
 Drywells may be used in special circumstances where all other possibilities of taking care of storm drainage water have been explored and there is no feasible alternate to drywell installation.
 Should drywells be necessary they will be constructed to the standards as shown in the Appendix.
 It shall be the responsibility of the Developer to secure all permits and pay all fees for installation of the drywells. - 307.07.
-When a curb and gutter roadway section is proposed, a complete storm sewer system must be designed and constructed under the supervision of a Professional Engineer licensed in the State of Idaho. - 307.08.
+When a curb and gutter roadway section is proposed, a complete storm sewer system must be designed and constructed under the supervision of a Professional Engineer licensed in the State of Idaho.

+307.08.
 The increase in runoff rate generated by developments shall comply with any and all applicable Kootenai County ordinances.
 The developer shall be responsible for obtaining all necessary permits.
 Copies of all permits must be submitted with improvement plans for review by the Highway District.
 Perpetual maintenance of the stormwater by the development must be on file at the Highway District before a development or a final plat can be formally reviewed and/or accepted.